 Corporate Debt Securities.
-The Fund may invest in corporate debt securities.
-The selection of such securities will generally not be dependent on independent credit analysis or fundamental analysis performed by Krane or the Fund sub-adviser, if applicable.
-The Fund may invest in all grades of corporate debt securities including below investment grade as discussed below.
+A Fund may invest in corporate debt securities.
+The selection of such securities will generally not be dependent on independent credit analysis or fundamental analysis performed by Krane or a Fund sub-adviser, if applicable.
+A Fund may invest in all grades of corporate debt securities including below investment grade as discussed below.
 See Appendix B for a description of corporate bond ratings.
-The Fund may also invest in unrated securities.
+A Fund may also invest in unrated securities.